 Neelay’s career has spanned three continents with experiences including the Super Bowl, Disney, the Summer Olympics, and Paralympics Games, besides several years of consulting and training.
 His educational background includes a Masters in Sports Administration and Facility Management, an MBA, and a Masters in Advertising and Public Relations.

 As a speaker and trainer, nationally and internationally, he has been fortunate to learn from and teach students, professionals, and executives from China, India, and all over the United States.

 In addition, as the Vice President at PROS Consulting, he has served as project manager / lead consultant on over 100 master planning, strategic planning, sports facility development, marketing, and branding projects over several years.
-These projects have recommended facility infrastructure improvement and development totaling over $3 billion USD, and are helping to shape a better vision for parks, recreation, and athletics in cities all over the world.

 He is an avid martial arts and tennis fan and shares a passion for the Olympic Games and ideals.
 More importantly, if you know anything about cricket, you are his new best friend!

 Kevin Coyle has committed thirty-five years to improving America’s education and environmental education fields.
 He has been with the National Wildlife Federation as vice president for education since 2005.

 Prior to NWF, he was president of the National Environmental Education & Training Foundation (NEETF), an award-winning organization chartered by Congress to strengthen U.S. environmental learning for personal stewardship, science education, improved health care, business management, watershed management and natural resource management.
 He has also led and founded several other educational and environmental organizations, including River Network, Inc. (Washington, DC and Portland), American Rivers, and the American Land Resource Association.